rajuahmmed111/Gym-Class-Scheduling-And-Membership/README.md

     2. User Routes
           > POST /users/create: Create a new user

           > GET /users: Retrieve all users

           > GET /users/:id: Retrieve a single user by ID

           > PUT /users/update: Update a user by

           > PATCH /users/profile-update: Update a user profile

           > DELETE /users/:id: Delete a user by ID

+    2. Class Schedule
+          > POST /class-schedule/create: Create a class schedule

+          > GET /class-schedule: Retrieve all class schedule

+          > GET /class-schedule/:id: Retrieve a single user by ID

+          > PUT /class-schedule/id: Update a class schedule by ID

+          > DELETE /class-schedule/:id: Delete a class schedule by ID

 # Installation and Setup